Need Help? [email protected]

 Is there a natural antacid for dogs?

 Poor digestion, food allergies and low quality ingredients in pet food contribute to acid reflux.
 You can help relieve painful acid stomach by using a few natural home remedies along with changing your pet’s diet.
-Our comprehensive natural antacid treatment for dogs includes a home remedy for acid stomach; along with digestive enzymes, probiotics and free diet tips to improve your pet’s digestion.
-Ask Ariel’s natural antacid for dogs contains licorice root extract and L-Glutamine to protect the mucous membranes against bacteria, like H.Pylori, and helps to soothe and repair the stomach lining.
-It also contains mastic gum to relieve inflammation and discomfort.
+A comprehensive natural approach often includes antacid support, digestive enzymes, probiotics, and diet changes to improve digestion and soothe the stomach lining.

 What can I give my dog for acid reflux?